TechnoPrashant/flutter_firebase_login/README.md

 # Author(s)
  <h3>Prashant Padmani</h3>

- # ⭐⭐⭐Star the repo if you like what you see⭐⭐⭐
+ # ⭐⭐⭐ Star the repo if you like what you see. ⭐⭐⭐

 # Getting Started
 This project is a starting point for a Flutter application.